HIPAA Security Risk Analysis: Complete Guide for Dental Practices (2026)

 Minimum SRA review frequency required

-2026 Update: New in 2026: The HIPAA Security Rule Final Rule requires SRAs to explicitly document MFA deployment status, encryption coverage across all ePHI systems, annual penetration testing results, biannual vulnerability scan results, and a complete network asset inventory.
-SRAs completed before 2024 that don't address these areas are non-compliant.
+2026 Update: 2026 Compliance Alert: Proposed HIPAA Security Rule updates signal that SRAs will need to explicitly document MFA deployment status, encryption coverage across all ePHI systems, annual penetration testing results, biannual vulnerability scan results, and a complete network asset inventory.
+Practices preparing for these changes now are significantly better positioned for OCR audits.

 What Is a HIPAA Security Risk Analysis?